 - Shipowner’s future expectations are fulfilled, shipping demand grows as every shipping market player is expected it to and the capacity is met

 - Shipowner’s future expectations turn out to be incorrect and the unexpected happens.
 New ships have been ordered and a large number of them have been delivered.
-Shipping market is over supplied.
+The shipping market is oversupplied.

 In 1973, shipping market conditions were a nightmare for shipowners but profitable for charterers.
-Shipping market was in turmoil with large numbers of ships and little growth in shipping demand.
-In 2010, similar situation occurred, following the 2008 financial crisis.
-Annual deliveries of new bulk carriers continued to increase until 2011, when 97.7 million DWT was delivered.
-Scrapping of dry bulk ships also increased, peaking in 2012 at 32.5 million DWT.
-Key difference between the 1970s and 2010s shipping crises is that laid-up and idle tonnage remained at low levels in 2010s, with shipowners opting to slow steam in order to absorb some of the surplus tonnage.
+The shipping market was in turmoil with large numbers of ships and little growth in shipping demand.
+In 2010, a similar situation occurred, following the 2008 financial crisis.
+Annual deliveries of new bulk carriers continued to increase until 2011 when 97.7 million DWT was delivered.
+The scrapping of dry bulk ships also increased, peaking in 2012 at 32.5 million DWT.
+The key difference between the 1970s and 2010s shipping crises is that laid-up and idle tonnage remained at low levels in 2010s, with shipowners opting to slow steam in order to absorb some of the surplus tonnages.
 Dry freight markets continue to be depressed since 2012, notwithstanding seasonal and other temporary improvements.
-In both cases, 1970s and 2010s shipping crises, a contributory factor to over-ordering of newbuilding ships is that shipping finance was widely available during a period of growth and high freight rates.
+In both cases, the 1970s and 2010s shipping crises, a contributory factor to the over-ordering of newbuilding ships are that shipping finance was widely available during a period of growth and high freight rates.
 Estimating demand and supply conditions in the next decade would therefore make very little sense if an analyst just examined demand and supply in the current year.

-Shipping market players never really learns from the previous mistakes and keep ordering new ships.
+Shipping market players never really learn from previous mistakes and keep ordering new ships.
 Overbuilding will impact on earnings in all shipping markets.
 The crucial factor is to order early and not to be the last shipowner to order.
-In shipping business, once freight rates increase and shipping market starts to move, other shipowners join in and herd behaviour will eventually result in tonnage oversupply.
-Therefore, shipping market generates its own dynamic behaviour model over time, as shipping market continually readjusts to new demand conditions.
+In the shipping business, once freight rates increase and the shipping market starts to move, other shipowners join in and herd behavior will eventually result in tonnage oversupply.
+Therefore, the shipping market generates its own dynamic behavior model over time, as the shipping market continually readjusts to new demand conditions.
 Poor market conditions influence newbuilding decisions and orders became relatively scarce.
 On the other hand, if demand conditions alter for the better this lack of new investment may itself generate another shipping cycle.